Moore v. Harper: Background

 On February 25, 2022, the General Assembly sought a stay for the newly drawn maps pending appeal to the U.S. Supreme Court, to allow for review of the Elections Clause issue.
 It was denied on March 7, 2022, over the dissent of Justices Samuel Alito, Neil Gorsuch, and Clarence Thomas.
 Justice Brett Kavanaugh concurred, asserting the Purcell principle counseled against intervention so soon before the election.

 Throughout the litigation, the General Assembly argued its case based on independent state legislature theory (ISL).
 This theory is based on language from the Elections Clause in Article I of the U.S. Constitution, which reads:

 The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations, except as to the Places of chusing[sic] Senators.

 The theory is based on the reading that Article I implies that only state legislatures may make decisions related to election law and prevents courts or the executive branch from challenging them.
 This would allow state legislatures to fully control redistricting as well as other voting laws.
 The Supreme Court and other courts have rejected this theory, including in Smiley v.
-Holm (1932), but ISL gained more traction with Republicans and conservatives after Bush v.
-Gore (2000), making Moore v.
-Harper a potentially landmark case, according to legal experts.
-ISL proponents also point to Bush v.
+Holm (1932), ISL proponents point to Bush v.
 Palm Beach County Canvassing Board (2000) in support of their arguments.
 Prior to Supreme Court proceedings, it was known that Alito, Thomas, and Gorsuch had spoken in support of ISL, and in the Supreme Court's March 2022 denial of stay, the three dissented, saying they believed the state argued correctly in employing ISL.